usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 1. Space Requirements for Wheelchairs.
 Many persons who use wheelchairs need a 30 in (760 mm) clear opening width for doorways, gates, and the like, when the latter are entered head-on.
 If the person is unfamiliar with a building, if competing traffic is heavy, if sudden or frequent movements are needed, or if the wheelchair must be turned at an opening, then greater clear widths are needed.
 For most situations, the addition of an inch of leeway on either side is sufficient.
 Thus, a minimum clear width of 32 in (815 mm) will provide adequate clearance.
 However, when an opening or a restriction in a passageway is more than 24 in (610 mm) long, it is essentially a passageway and must be at least 36 in (915 mm) wide.
 2. Space Requirements for Use of Walking Aids.
 Although people who use walking aids can maneuver through clear width openings of 32 in (815 mm), they need 36 in (915 mm) wide passageways and walks for comfortable gaits.
 Crutch tips, often extending down at a wide angle, are a hazard in narrow passageways where they might not be seen by other pedestrians.
 Thus, the 36 in (915 mm) width provides a safety allowance both for the person with a disability and for others.
 3. Space Requirements for Passing.
 Able-bodied persons in winter clothing, walking straight ahead with arms swinging, need 32 in (815 mm) of width, which includes 2 in (50 mm) on either side for sway, and another 1 in (25 mm) tolerance on either side for clearing nearby objects or other pedestrians.
 Almost all wheelchair users and those who use walking aids can also manage within this 32 in (815 mm) width for short distances.
 Thus, two streams of traffic can pass in 64 in (1625 mm) in a comfortable flow.
 Sixty inches (1525 mm) provides a minimum width for a somewhat more restricted flow.
 If the clear width is less than 60 in (1525 mm), two wheelchair users will not be able to pass but will have to seek a wider place for passing.
 Forty-eight inches (1220 mm) is the minimum width needed for an ambulatory person to pass a nonambulatory or semi-ambulatory person.
 Within this 48 in (1220 mm) width, the ambulatory person will have to twist to pass a wheelchair user, a person with a service animal, or a semi-ambulatory person.
-There will be little leeway for swaying or missteps (see <a href="91standards_figures/figA1.htm" title="Fig. A1">Fig. A1</a>).
+There will be little leeway for swaying or missteps (see [Fig. A1](#figurea1)).

+{% figure Figure A1 %}
+{% asset design-standards/fig_a1.gif alt="figure a1" %}
+{% figcaption %}
+<strong>Minimum Passage Width for One Wheelchair and One Ambulatory Person.</strong> Minimum width is shown as 48 inches (1220 mm).
+{% endfigcaption %}
+{% endfigure %}

 #### A4.2.3 Wheelchair Turning Space

 These guidelines specify a minimum space of 60 in (1525 mm) diameter or a 60 in by 60 in (1525 mm by 1525 mm) T-shaped space for a pivoting 180-degree turn of a wheelchair.
 This space is usually satisfactory for turning around, but many people will not be able to turn without repeated tries and bumping into surrounding objects.
-The space shown in <a href="91standards_figures/figA2.htm"  title="Fig. A2">Fig. A2</a> will allow most wheelchair users to complete U-turns without difficulty.
+The space shown in [Fig. A2](#figurea2) will allow most wheelchair users to complete U-turns without difficulty.

+{% figure Figure A2 %}
+{% asset design-standards/fig_a2.gif alt="figure a2" %}
+{% figcaption %}
+<strong>Space Needed for Smooth U-Turn in a Wheelchair.</strong> Space is shown as an oval shape measuring 78 inches (1965 mm) by 60 inches (1525 mm) minimum.
+{% endfigcaption %}
+{% endfigure %}

 #### A4.2.4 Clear Floor or Ground Space for Wheelchairs

-The wheelchair and user shown in <a href="91standards_figures/figA3.htm" title="Fig. A3">Fig. A3</a> represent typical dimensions for a large adult male.
+The wheelchair and user shown in [Fig. A3](#figurea3) represent typical dimensions for a large adult male.
 The space requirements in this guideline are based upon maneuvering clearances that will accommodate most wheelchairs.
-Fig. A3 provides a uniform reference for design not covered by this guideline.
+[Fig. A3](#figurea3) provides a uniform reference for design not covered by this guideline.

+{% figure Figure A3 %}
+{% asset design-standards/fig_a3.gif alt="figure a3" %}
+{% figcaption %}
+<strong>Dimensions of Adult-Sized Wheelchairs.</strong> Illustration shows a side view of a man sitting in a wheelchair.
+Eye level is 43 - 51 inches (1090 - 1295 mm).
+Lap height is shown as 27 inches (685 mm).
+Armrest height of the wheelchair is 30 inches (760 mm).
+Seat height of the wheelchair is shown as 19 inches (485 mm).
+Toe height is 8 inches (205 mm).
+The handle at the back of the wheelchair backrest is 36 inches (915 mm) high .

+The plan view of a person using a wheelchair shows the following: width of the wheelchair measured to the outside of the rear wheels is 26 inches (660 mm).
+Length of the wheelchair is 42 inches (1065 mm) measured from the back of the rear wheels to the front of the footrests.
+An additional 6 inches (150 mm) is shown in front of the footrest for toe/foot space because the footrest only supports the heel and not the entire foot.
+The width between the footrests is shown as 18 inches (455 mm).
+{% endfigcaption %}
+{% endfigure %}

 #### A4.2.5 & A4.2.6 Reach

-Reach ranges for persons seated in wheelchairs may be further clarified by <a href="91standards_figures/figA3a.htm" title="Fig. A3(a)">Fig. A3(a)</a>.
-These drawings approximate in the plan view the information shown in <a href="91standards_figures/fig4.htm" title="Fig. 4">Fig. 4</a>, <a href="91standards_figures/fig5.htm" title="5">5</a>, and <a href="91standards_figures/fig6.htm"  title="6">6</a>.
+Reach ranges for persons seated in wheelchairs may be further clarified by [Fig. A3a](#figurea3a).
+These drawings approximate in the plan view the information shown in [Fig. 4](#figure4), [Fig. 5](#figure5), and [Fig. 6](#figure6).

 ### A4.3 Accessible Route